Course overview

 How you learn

-Learning will be a collaboration between UK and international students which will enhance the experience for both cohorts.
-Taught lectures will be delivered by experienced senior lecturers from both physiotherapy and sports science disciplines with considerable input from clinicians working with athletes in elite sport from a variety of sporting contexts.
+Learning is a collaboration between UK and international students.
+Taught lectures are delivered by experienced senior lecturers from both physiotherapy and sports science disciplines with input from clinicians working with athletes in elite sport from a variety of contexts.

-You will be required to perform a large proportion of independent study which will be guided by your module tutors.
-Seminar sessions will challenge you to solve real case scenarios faced in practice often with appropriate group collaboration.
-Practical workshops within the well-equipped laboratories will enable you to develop the practical skills necessary for practice in elite sports medicine environments.
+You complete a large proportion of independent study, guided by your module tutors.
+Seminar sessions challenge you to solve real case scenarios, often with group collaboration.
+You develop practical skills through workshops in the well-equipped labs, preparing you for practice in elite sports medicine environments.

-All content will be supported by online material through the Virtual Learning Environment which will facilitate effective self-study.
-You will also have access to the University library and support services available both on campus and remotely.
+You have access to online material through the Virtual Learning Environment, supporting effective self-study.
+You also have access to the University library and support services on campus and remotely.

 How you are assessed

-You will be assessed with a range of methods which reflect both module material and the relevance to practice in a sporting environment.
-Assessment methods will include written assignments, poster presentations, oral assessments and lab reports.
-Modules will not be typically assessed with more than one component to reduce the burden of assessment for students.
+You are assessed through a range of methods, reflecting both module material and the relevance to practice in a sporting environment.
+Methods include written assignments, poster presentations, oral assessments and lab reports.
+Modules are typically not assessed with more than one component.

-Formative feedback will be offered throughout your modules to help prepare you for the final assessment which may be in the form of tutor feedback, peer feedback and self-reflection on performance.
-Assessment marks with feedback will be returned within 20 working days as per the academic regulations.
+Formative feedback is offered throughout to help prepare you for the final assessment.
+This may be tutor feedback, peer feedback and self-reflection on performance.
+Assessment marks with feedback are returned within 20 working days.

-The internship will be assessed with the submission of a portfolio reflecting your experience and learning from practice in addition to a Viva when you will have to present a critical appraisal of your development.
+Your internship is assessed through a portfolio demonstrating your experience and learning from practice, and an oral exam where you present a critical appraisal of your development.

 Entry requirements